-Last Action Taken - This bill was discussed but ultimately held in House NREW on January 16, 2024.
+Last Action Taken - This bill passed House NREW on February 13, 2024 with a 6-4 vote.

 This bill would require the Arizona Department of Water Resources (ADWR), when making a groundwater model to help evaluate Assured Water Supply determinations, to assume that any effluent created within the active management area (AMA) and not pledged to a specific user will be used to replace groundwater demand.
 This bill is intended to address a criticism that the Phoenix AMA groundwater model, which projected a 4% overallocation of groundwater over the next 100 years, did not fully consider how future effluent will be used.